Category Archives: Russian Royals

 by Susan Flantzer © Unofficial Royalty 2018

 In 1669, Maria Ilyinichna Miloslavskaya, the wife of Alexei I, Tsar of All Russia, died due to childbirth complications following the birth of her thirteenth child who also died.
-The death of Tsar Alexei’s heir 15-year-old Tsarevich Alexei in January 1670, so soon after his wife’s death, was especially difficult for the Tsar because his only surviving sons were Feodor, who was disabled by an unknown disease which left him disfigured and partially paralyzed, and Ivan, who had serious physical and mental disabilities.
-On February 1, 1671, Alexei married 19-year-old Natalya Kyrillovna Naryshkina – and hoped his second marriage would give him a healthy son to continue the fledgling Romanov dynasty, and it did – a son who is now known as Peter the Great.
+The death of Tsar Alexei’s heir 15-year-old Tsarevich Alexei in January 1670, so soon after his wife’s death, was especially difficult for the Tsar because his only surviving sons were Feodor, who was disabled by an unknown disease that left him disfigured and partially paralyzed, and Ivan, who had serious physical and mental disabilities.
+On February 1, 1671, Alexei married 19-year-old Natalya Kyrillovna Naryshkina, hoping his second marriage would give him a healthy son to continue the fledgling Romanov dynasty, and it did – a son who is now known as Peter the Great.

 Peter I (the Great), Emperor of All Russia (Pyotr Alexeievich) was the eldest of the three children of Alexei I, Tsar of All Russia, the second ruler of the Romanov dynasty, and his second wife Natalya Kyrillovna Naryshkina.
 Named after the apostle St. Peter, he was born at the Moscow Kremlin on June 9, 1672.
 The infant was robust and healthy, not like the sickly sons of Alexei’s first marriage.